nil0blue/lxcsm_ip_deny_list/README.md

 A startup script replace_env.sh is supplied which checks the **LCP_DENY_LIST** environment variable and replaces the value in liferay.conf.

+After this initial deployment, any time you need to block an IP, simply change the Environment variable to include the new IP in the list.

 ## Additional Information
 This code has been tested in a LXC SM Project with stack version 5.x